Brandon Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA among all league pitching staffs (3.74).
+- The Mariners' 3.76 team ERA ranks second across all league pitching staffs.

-- The Mariners give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Mariners surrender the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- His most recent time out came on Monday against the Cincinnati Reds, when the righty tossed five innings, surrendering five earned runs while giving up four hits.
+- The right-hander last pitched on Tuesday against the Cincinnati Reds, when he went five innings, allowing one earned run while giving up seven hits.

-- The 23-year-old has amassed an ERA of 4.50, with 8.7 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .230 batting average against him.
+- In 21 games this season, the 25-year-old has amassed an ERA of 3.83, with 8.1 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.